ryanhyun20/cs98Hackathing1/README.md

 I gained more confidence creating and editing items in the Unity menus and gained insight on how to craft a story together by weaving creative and technical elements together.

 I had some difficulty with the tutorial's wording: it was vague at times.
 Otherwise, this was the easiest of the three tutorials.
+Github was also not a fan of the size and quantity of these files, so only the build has been uploaded.